Tales from the Brown Desk – Episode 11 – Series: A Walk Through the Criminal Justice System

 Jacob Rigney – Yeah.
-No… There’s no like requirement that it be interstate or that it’d be over a specific dollar amount.
+There’s no requirement that it be interstate or that it be over a specific dollar amount.
 They have regulations, I think, for what they generally will and won’t investigate.
-But they’re allowed to investigate I think any crime they want whether it’s a federal crime a state crime.
+But they’re allowed to investigate any crime they want whether it’s a federal crime a state crime.
 They can file cases in state court.
 They can file cases in federal court.
-So, it’s basically any crime they want to investigate, they can look into it.
+So, it’s basically any crime they want to investigate.
+They can look into it.

 Anytime you are in the presence of the police, you should assume that you’re under investigation.

 Teri Ulm – Is there anything else about this investigation phase that we haven’t touched on that might be important for our listeners to know?

 Kassi Rigney – Just not assuming that there’s some kind of official thing that you may actually recognize as.
 It’s kind of anything from a traffic infraction.
 If you’re being stopped by the police, and you’re interacting with them, they are assessing you.
 Whether it turns into anything or not, that’s to be told.
 But they’re there constantly, I would consider it constantly, under an investigation.
 Because they may think you were just speeding.
 But they walk up and they find a drunk.
 Well then that goes.
 So, the whole thing.
 They’re always assessing, and watching, and collecting, and noting in their head to put it together if they need to later.